Decorth/EasyParkingProject/README.md

 Thanks.

-Note: any contributions made to this that aren't from fellow group members will be ignored and deleted.
+Note: any contributions made to this that aren't from fellow group members will be ignored and closed.
 This is to comply with the univerisity's policy on plagerism and illegal collaboration.